fenago/pytest-quick-start-guide/pytest-quickstart/Lab_1.md

 of the job.
 But that does not have to be the case when you use pytest as your testing framework.

-This book will introduce you to various key features and will teach how to use pytest effectively in your day-to-day coding tasks right from the first lab, focusing on making you productive as quickly as possible.
+This course will introduce you to various key features and will teach how to use pytest effectively in your day-to-day coding tasks right from the first lab, focusing on making you productive as quickly as possible.
 Writing tests should then become a joy, rather than a boring part of the